-In a large mixing bowl, combine chocolate chips, butter, pecans, marshmallow creme and vanilla extract.
+In a large mixing bowl, combine chocolate chips, butter, nuts, marshmallow creme and vanilla extract.

 In a large heavy bottom cooking pot, combine sugar and evaporated milk.

 Bring to a boil over high heat.

 Once mixture starts to boil, reduce heat to medium high and stirring constantly, let it boil for exactly 9 minutes.

 Remove from heat and pour into chocolate chip mixture.

 Stir well until melted.

 Pour mixture into 9x13 pan and let cool.

-Use foil to remove from pan and cut into cubes.
+Use foil to remove from pan and cut into 1 inch cubes.

 5 Easy Dinner Ideas for Busy Weeknights